Click one of the headers to go to that part of the page.

 Whether or not your use is fair use, you should use a legally created and legally obtained copy.

-TEACH Act applies to situations that are parallel to showing something in class.
+TEACH Act applies to online course situations that are parallel to showing something in class.
 They are not for research, assigned readings, supplemental readings, homework, or extracurricular activities.

 You have to include the citation and copyright information with the materials, preferably in a caption.